clevelandjosh/DummyDataMiddleware/README.md

  - Create root files and directories as well
  - Set the permissions on the files

-### 2. Have Bob take a whack at the files
+### 2. Have Bob take a whack at writing to, and then trying to delete, the files
- - Bob will first try to modify each of the files created.
-He will first try to write to each file
+ - Bob will try to modify each of the files created.
+He will write to each file using the cat command
  - Bob will try to delete each file

 ### 3. Verify the results
  - record the output.
+ - compare the results using the diff command

-## As an example
+## On our example system
 ### Note the sticky bit is ON for the /tmp directory
 ###
 ```